datastax/cassandra-data-apis/graphql/README.md

 ### API Generation

 For each table in your Cassandra schema, several fields are created for handling queries and mutations.
-For example, the generated `books` table's GraphQL API looks like this:
+For example, the GraphQL API generated for the `books` table looks like this:

 ```graphql
 schema {